Amitpatil215/AmitPatil215/README.md

 ### Glad to see you here!
 <img align='right' src="https://raw.githubusercontent.com/Amitpatil215/AmitPatil215/74da6a7721bd68695078abe84e715b11e992bb4a/Assets/pic.svg" width="300" />
-I'm a 2nd student pursuing Bachelors's in Information Technology 🎓 from Jaypee University 🏛.
+I'm a 2nd yr student pursuing Bachelors's in Information Technology 🎓 from Jaypee University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 I'm currently into Android Development 🕸️ and working on my Data Structures and Algorithms.

 ## More about me...